Gankare/portfolio/README.md

 I spent half a year learning how to make a cool looking cartoon style 3D rpg/survival game in unity for my degree project.
 In the link below is my essay and a powerpoint on the game (in Swedish).

-Degree project rpg game: [Drive_Document](https://drive.google.com/drive/folders/1aACRJVYvIYw3PrxSMH7jPCPunhG_WQpW)
+Degree project essay and powerpoint: [Drive_Document](https://drive.google.com/drive/folders/1aACRJVYvIYw3PrxSMH7jPCPunhG_WQpW)
 _______________________________________________________________________________________________________________________
 ### Tjom
 Tjom is a mario type game, made in Unity.
 A solo, 2 week project.
 Tjom has 3 levels, 2 normal and 1 boss level.
 Made in 2020.